redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 ## Email log and archiving

+> The use of these functions should be clarified in advance in terms of data privacy.

+### Email log

 The Email log can be found under 'System' > 'Log files' > 'PHPMailer'.
 The logging can be set in the settings of the PHPMailer addon at 3 levels.

 - No: No log will be created.